 - Using a cake mix will reduce the prep time.
-You can use the Yellow Cake mix or White Cake mix.
+Feel free to use the Yellow Cake mix or White Cake mix.

-- Also, let them chill for at least 8 hours in the fridge before serving, this will make the cake extra tender.
+- Also, let them chill for a few hours in the fridge before serving, this will make the cake extra tender.

 - Keep the cake refrigerated as the frosting will soften if kept at room temperature for too long.

-- For more texture, you can add one cup of chopped pecans or walnuts into the cake.
+- For a more crunchy texture, you can add one cup of chopped pecans or walnuts to this pumpkin dessert.

 - In addition, you can either pipe the frosting on top of the cake, or just spread it evenly with a spatula.

 - Clean the knife after each cut.
 Otherwise, the slices will be messier, since the frosting may stick to the knife.